how can we use import syntax of commonjs as well as ES6 modules in ts file

 TypeScript uses a module resolution strategy to determine how to locate and load modules based on the syntax used (

-) and the configuration in yourtsconfig.json
+importorrequire) and the configuration in yourtsconfig.jsonfile. -

 When using

-, TypeScript generally assumes it's working with CommonJS modules, unless configured otherwise.
-When usingimport
+require, TypeScript generally assumes it's working with CommonJS modules, unless configured otherwise.
+When usingimport, it assumes ES6 modules unless otherwise configured.

 Best Practices